denyshon/tg-load/README.md

    TOKEN=''
    FFMPEG_LOCATION=''
    ```
 8. Specify your bot's token and the ffmpeg custom build location in the .env file.
 The path may be absolute or relative, and must lead to the `bin` folder.
 Also, make sure to escape `\`.
-For example, if you placed ffmpeg in your working directory, the location will be `ffmpeg/bin` (or `ffmpeg\\bin` for Windows).
+For example, if you placed ffmpeg in your working directory, the location will be `ffmpeg/bin` (or `ffmpeg\\bin` for Windows). **Warning:** for the console application, it is recommended to use an absolute path only.

 ## Starting